-Make tax collection fairer Americans believe many wealthy individuals and corporations evade taxes, and they're right.
-One study indicated that people who make between \$500,000 and \$1 million per year underreport their incomes by more than 20 percent.
-That means states and localities lose billions of dollars each year to tax evasion.
-The fact is, most government tax collection agencies don't have enough auditors and enforcers to get the job done.
-The solution is to hire more tax enforcers and give them greater enforcement powers.
-Their work will pay for itself.
+Disclose corporate taxes It is widely understood that large corporations are not paying their fair share of taxes.
+The first step to fix our broken system is public disclosure.
+To be specific, all publicly traded companies should disclose a summary of the amount they pay in state income taxes, including their tax rate and basis (income, credits and deductions).
+It is true that we don't and shouldn't require such disclosure of individuals, but corporations are not people.
+Corporations are legal structures, created by state law, and they do not need or deserve the exact same privacy rights as individuals.
 Raise the estate tax Over the past several years, progressives have been completely outmaneuvered on the estate tax.
 Many believe the federal estate tax applies to them, even though 99.8 percent of Americans are exempt.
 Nevertheless, the richest one percent in America own over one-third of all the combined wealth in our country-stocks, bonds, businesses, real estate, and personal property like cars and jewelry.
-The richest five percent own nearly twothirds of all wealth.
+The richest five percent own nearly two-thirds of all wealth.
 We cannot make a dent in the problem of economic inequality without a vigorous estate tax and the effort will never have momentum until states lead the way.
 Voting & Elections OUR VALUES: Freedom, liberty, fundamental rights, basic rights, democracy OUR VISION: In America, the right to vote is a fundamental freedom.
 And because we are the leading democracy in the world, our election system ought to be completely free, fair and accessible.
 The way we conduct elections today is obsolete.
 We need to eliminate long lines, cut costs, make it more convenient for eligible citizens to vote, maintain the integrity of the voting system, and stop the rich and powerful from exercising undue influence on the process.
 In short, we must: (1) guarantee that every citizen can register to vote; (2) ensure that all citizens can cast their ballots; and (3) crack down on the way campaign financing corrupts public policy.
 Ensure that every citizen can register In a democracy, every citizen ought to vote and the first step is universal registration.
 A progressive system registers voters automatically, for example, when anyone who is eligible to vote gets a driver's license or receives a public service.
 Registration should also be offered at polling places on Election Day, at state and local government offices, and online through the Internet.
 And no one outside of prison should be disenfranchised because of a criminal conviction.